redmedical/hvstr/docs/guide/array.md

 # Array-like recurring elements
 Sometimes it is necessary, to have repeated elements.
 For example, when you have lists or tables.
-Therefore, you can tell HVSTR that an element can be or is recurring.
+Therefore, you can tell hvstr that an element can be or is recurring.
 Just put some 'Array' braces (```[]```) at the end of the if from the recurring element.

 ## Example
 ```html